Windows OS Hub

 iperf3: run listening server on linux.
 5201 port

 Depending on the firewall settings between the client and the server, you can change the listening port using the argument -p [port_number].
-You can run the iPerf server with a large TCP window size and on a different TCP port.
-Use the command:
+To run the iperf server with a larger TCP window size and on a different port:

 # iperf3 -s -w 32768 –p 5200

-• –p 5200 – the port on which iPerf is waiting for connections (I remind you that iperf2 listens by default on port 5001 and the iperf3 on 5201).
+• –p 5200 – the port on which iPerf is waiting for connections (note that iperf2 listens on port 5001 by default and iperf3 listens on port 5201).

-I am using a computer with Windows 10 installed as an iPerf client.
-Run the command prompt and go to the directory with the iPerf executable:
+I am using a Windows 11 computer as an iPerf client.
+Open a command prompt and change to the directory with the iPerf executable:

 cd c:\tools\iperf

-In order to run a network bandwidth test from the client, specify the iPerf server address (or DNS name):
+To run a network bandwidth test from the client, specify the iPerf server IP address or its DNS name:

 iperf3.exe -c 192.168.1.200